Tesco Logo

 Tesco Logo 1949

-In 1949 the company decided to change the appearance of the logo fundamentally.
+In 1949, the company decided to fundamentally change the logo’s appearance.
 The gloomy shades were changed to a bright red-yellow color palette.
 The company name was done in red, with a vertical yellow line between each symbol.
-The letters in the name “Tesco” had a bold serif font.
-This update was meant to convey the emotions of happiness and energy to the company’s customers.
+The letters in the name “Tesco” were set in a bold serif font.
+This update was intended to convey happiness and energy to the company’s customers.

 1970 – 1981